 Everyone benefits when members receive necessary care and services in a timely manner.
-Throughout the case management process, nurse Care Managers work closely with patients, family members and physicians to gather information and develop a plan of care that everyone agrees with.
-Care Managers also work with patients to identify and coordinate care and services to minimize the risk of complications.
+Throughout the case management process, nurse Case Managers work closely with patients, family members and physicians to gather information and develop a plan of care that everyone agrees with.
+Case Managers also work with patients to identify and coordinate care and services to minimize the risk of complications.

-Patients and their families appreciate the assistance of a Care Manager to help them figure out the complicated health care system, and help them obtain the information needed to make informed health care decisions.
-Care Managers remain objective and will not interfere with any treatment decisions, since those remain between the patient and doctor.
-Involvement by a Care Manager will not have an negative effect on available benefits.
-In fact, when appropriate, the Care Manager will propose recommendations for services that are not covered, or locate alternative sources of funding when there is a need or service that is not covered.
+Patients and their families appreciate the assistance of a Case Manager to help them figure out the complicated health care system, and help them obtain the information needed to make informed health care decisions.
+Case Managers remain objective and will not interfere with any treatment decisions, since those remain between the patient and doctor.
+Involvement by a Case Manager will not have an negative effect on available benefits.
+In fact, when appropriate, the Case Manager will propose recommendations for services that are not covered, or locate alternative sources of funding when there is a need or service that is not covered.

 Examples of case management services

 - Ensure members receive necessary and appropriate health care services in a timely manner

 - Assist members to achieve an optimal level of wellness and function